Information for participating houses

 Dress-ups are always welcome and appreciated by everyone involved!
 A lot of parents will leave the dressing up to the kids and that’s perfectly acceptable too.

 Paddington Halloween will provide you with something orange to display if you are in the trick or treat area, but if you have your own decorations it really adds to the festivities.
 Please feel free to add decorations of your own to your house.
-Easy and cheap decorations can be purchased from place like Woolworths, coles, Overflow Jindalee, Target, Big W and various party shops.
+Easy and cheap decorations can be purchased from places like Woolworths, Coles, Overflow Jindalee, Target, Big W and various party shops like Jokers Costume Megastore in Rocklea.

 I hear you’re fundraising – how can I donate?